 Calibration of microphoneMicrophones are available in a large number of designs with different frequency characteristics and size, depending on the environment in which they are to be used.
 Characteristics and calibration methods for microphones are specified in a standard series, IEC 61094, with a number of different parts.

-A microphone calibration at SP consists of the following determinations:
+A microphone calibration at RISE consists of the following determinations:

 - Sensitivity at 250 Hz